 Exactly, the king of all threats.
 Most complex and most successful if everything is done right.
 This type of cybersecurity threat supposes the use of multiple tools that act during a relatively long period of time.
 It can be both spyware, stealer, or other malware that can deliver confidential data, in combination with an insider that manages all these things.
 However, there are much more possible combinations.

 To respond to the threats you can see above, cybersecurity as a science developed the solutions for different attack vectors.
-It is important to understand that they have a really high efficiency only when applied together, and in the scale that corresponds to threats.
+It is essential to understand that they have a high efficiency only when applied together and on the scale corresponding to threats.
 And to be the most competitive against all possible dangers, it is better to implement both specific measures against certain threats and common cybersecurity elements.

 When you trust someone to store your data, it is essential to be sure that it will not be sniffed in any way.
-Asymmetric encryption, along with the aforementioned HTTPS protocol are the industry standards for cloud storage providers.
+Asymmetric encryption and the HTTPS mentioned above protocol are the industry standards for cloud storage providers.
 Most of them also cipher the customers’ data when it is about to be stored for a long time.

 Data handling, user authentication rules, networking protocols - all these elements in the apps you use must be applied by design.
-Even if you are not paranoid about developers that collect your personal information, it is better to have your personal information secured.
+Even if you are not paranoid about developers collecting your personal information, it is better to have it secured.
 Most enterprise-quality applications usually do everything to avoid exposing user data.

-When we talk about embarrassing cases, the baddest one is when you have done everything to protect your data from external dangers, and got your datacenter collapsed.
+When we talk about embarrassing cases, the saddest one is when you have done everything to protect your data from external dangers and got your data center collapsed.
 Storage units - HDD or SSD - may fail because of different reasons.
-Fortunately, it is pretty easy to counteract these unpleasant cases - with buying the disks with a bigger lifespan or protecting the equipment from damage.
+Fortunately, it is pretty easy to counteract these unpleasant cases - buying the disks with a bigger lifespan or protecting the equipment from damage.

-Another edge of storage security is more about physical security of the place where the data is kept.
-Such a room must be accessed only by authorized personnel, and - what is more important - without any stuff that can be used to extract data.
-Securing the computers with additional passwords and ciphering the disks is also a typical measure.
+Another edge of storage security is more about the physical security of the place where the data is kept.
+Such a room must be accessed only by authorized personnel and - what is more important - without anything that can be used to extract data.
+Securing the computers with different passwords and ciphering the disks is a standard measure.

 General Data Protection Regulation, or GDPR, is a thing that explains almost everything.
-This regulation on European data protection law stands for top privacy for the data of people who use any application available to the public.
-All information about users that is kept on servers must be encrypted, otherwise you will face lawsuits from the official EU authorities.
+This European data protection law regulation stands for top privacy for the data of people who use any application available to the public.
+All information about users that is kept on servers must be encrypted.
+Otherwise, you will face lawsuits from the official EU authorities.
 In case someone uncovers this, of course.

 Critical infrastructure security

-That part of cybersecurity is rather for vital governmental organizations than for companies.
-These orgs usually have a lot of confidential information, and overall the workability of these structures are matters of national importance.
-Leakage of this info may cause a significant influence on folks or non-governmental organizations.
-Cyberattack on the Colonial Pipeline is a great example of such a case.
+That part of cybersecurity is for vital governmental organizations rather than companies.
+These orgs usually have a lot of confidential information, and overall the workability of these structures is a matter of national importance.
+Leakage of this info may significantly influence folks or non-governmental organizations.
+The cyberattack on the Colonial Pipeline is a great example of such a case.

-Any threat will be ineffective when users know how to recognize them before their launching.
+Any threat will be ineffective when users know how to recognize them before launching.
 Knowledge always gives a right of first move, and even the best security tools will fail when everything is done intentionally wrong.
-Using doubtful USB-drives, visiting untrustworthy sites and opening any attachments on the email is definitely the way to get infected, regardless of how well you are protected.
+Using doubtful USB drives, visiting untrustworthy sites, and opening any attachments on the email is the way to get infected, regardless of how well you are protected.

 Cybersecurity Technologies and Tips to Follow

-Most of the anti-malware programs currently use the rule “if the program is installed and run by the user - it is legit”.
-Hence, these programs will just ignore everything that goes under this rule.
+Most anti-malware programs currently use the rule “if the program is installed and run by the user - it is legit”.
+Hence, these programs will ignore everything that goes under this rule.
 Such a decision is normal from a certain point of view, but the malware spreading evolution makes this rule dangerous for the protected system.
-The development of deeply-integrated malware made it easy to exploit this rule for providing the additional persistence for the threat.
-When it comes to human-related threats, the trust to long-working employees is a thing to abuse.
+The development of deeply-integrated malware made it easy to exploit this rule to provide additional persistence for the threat.
+When it comes to human-related threats, the trust of long-working employees is a thing to abuse.

 The specific solutions for corporate security - Endpoint Detection and Response applications - usually use zero-trust policy.
 That means that anything, from a simple script to a full-fledged app, must be checked as potentially dangerous.
-Such a paranoia can minimize the risk of deeply-embedded malware injection, and with modern technologies it will not even give any false detections.
+Such paranoia can minimize the risk of deeply-embedded malware injection, and it will not even give any false detections with modern technologies.
 Another example of the program that offers zero-trust policy is Microsoft Defender - it is likely known by everyone.

 Identify and Access Management (IAM)

 This principle stands for setting the strict access privileges not for each group of users - for each certain user.
-It may look like an overkill, but when you have a deal with secret or even classified data - it is exactly what you need.
-However, this dividing may start from some simple steps - just forbid your employees to use an administrator account for work.
-Most of the apps now work great with user privileges, and you can simply enter the admin password if needed.
+It may look like overkill, but when you deal with confidential or classified data - it is exactly what you need.
+However, this division may start from some simple steps - forbid your employees to use an administrator account for work.
+Most apps work great with user privileges, and you can enter the admin password if needed.
 Such an easy step significantly reduces the chance of successful usage of exploit malware.

-When it comes to a higher level, it is essential to restrict access to the sensitive info for employees who do not need it.
-People are curious by nature, so it is obvious that having access to some secret info will cause the attempt to check it.
-You need to understand that each user who has access to the secret documents is a potential source of leak.
+When it comes to a higher level, it is essential to restrict access to sensitive info for employees who do not need it.
+People are curious by nature, so having access to some secret info will cause them to attempt to check it.
+You need to understand that each user who has access to the secret documents is a potential leak source.
 Giving the employees access only to documents they need for work means having your company secured.

 Security Information and Event Management (SIEM)

-As it was mentioned multiple times, malware is constantly evolving, as well as methods of its distribution.
-Having the full information on how it tries to get into the system and provide itself persistence makes the protection from all further attacks.
+As mentioned multiple times, malware is constantly evolving, as well as its distribution methods.
+Having the complete information on how it tries to get into the system and provide itself persistence makes the protection from all further attacks.
 The protection application that logs all events which take place in your network will clearly show you where your weak spots are.
-But even without any attacks such logging may help you to detect suspicious activity of the applications you use or even your employees.
+But even without any attacks, such logging may help you to detect the suspicious activity of the applications you use or even your employees.

 Cybersecurity Myths and Misconceptions

 There are enough myths and wrong facts about cybersecurity.
-Some of them are based on real events, but in fact are just random coincidences.
+Some of them are based on real events but are just random coincidences.
 More critical misunderstandings appear in topics that are massively covered in the media.
 Let’s have a look at the most popular of those false opinions.

 Risks can easily be estimated